iuve1n/ITP2-Final-Library/README.md

 The CLI will present a menu with the following options:
 1. View Available Books
+2. View all Books
+3. View all Users
+4. Find Books by Author
-2. Borrow a Book
+5. Borrow a Book
-3. Return a Book
+6. Return a Book
-4. View User History
+7. View User History
-5. Exit
+0. Exit

 ## Running Tests